morisy/exemption_data/README.md

 * `parent_exemptions`: If this exemption is a subset of another exemption or is the state implementation of a federal exemption, a link to the "parent" exemption.
 * `case_law`: The names of any relevant litigation, formatted in markdown and, where possible, links to the most requester-friendly explanation of that case.
 * `contributor_notes`: Internal notes such as flagging potential upcoming changes, areas for further research, etc.

+## Common Exemption Categories

+Many of these will directly correspond to specific statutes, case law, etc. within a given state.
+The most

+ ### Requester Non-Responsive

+The agency states that they have reached out and requested some sort of clarification or confirmation from the requester, but haven’t received any so they are administratively closing the request.

+### Vague or Not Reasonably Described

+The agency states that the request is asking for too much material, would require too extensive a search, or is otherwise not practical for them to process, and so they are rejecting or declining to process the request.

+### Overly Broad or Unduly Burdensome

+The agency states that the request is asking for too much material, would require too extensive a search, or is otherwise not practical for them to process, and so they are rejecting or declining to process the request.

+### Materials Publicly Available

+The agency states that the material requested is publicly available online and so they will not be directly providing the materials to the requester.
+They may indicate a specific place to look or generally indicate that the materials are available.

+### Duplicate Request

+The agency states that the requester has previously submitted a similar or identical request, and that it will not be also processing this new request.

+### No Responsive Documents

+The agency states that there are no responsive documents for the given request.

+### Previously Completed

+The agency states that it has already provided the records to the requester, but it is not providing the requested materials again in the current response.
+In some cases, the agency indicates that it will not provide the materials again in the future.

+### Payment Required

+The agency states that it has already provided the records to the requester, but it is not providing the requested materials again in the current response.
+In some cases, the agency indicates that it will not provide the materials again in the future.

+### Agency Exempt From Law

+The agency states that it has already provided the records to the requester, but it is not providing the requested materials again in the current response.
+In some cases, the agency indicates that it will not provide the materials again in the future.